-Article 2 of Council Regulation 1172/98 uses the alternative terminology of "Carriage of goods by road" with the definition: "All transport of goods by means of a goods road transport vehicles".
+Article 2 of Regulation (EU) 70/2012 uses the alternative terminology of "Carriage of goods by road" with the definition: "All transport of goods by means of a goods road transport vehicle".
 These terms and the definitions are identical.

-In this context, goods include all packaging and equipment such as containers, swapbodies or pallets as well as waste material of no intrinsic value.
+In this context, goods include all packaging and equipment such as containers, swap-bodies or pallets as well as waste material of no intrinsic value.